Dimi-G/Library_Webapp/README.md

 The project follows a standard Flask application structure:

 - `app.py`: The main entry point for the application.
-- `instance/books.db`: The database with the added books.
+- `instance/books.db`: The book database.
 - `templates/`: HTML templates for rendering pages.
 - `static/`: Static files such as images, CSS and JavaScript.